 A study of prolegomena as the nature, method, and sources of theology; revelation, especially the inspiration, authority, sufficiency, inerrancy, and canonicity of the Bible; and theological hermeneutics, including an introduction to dispensationalism.
-This course is a prerequisite to all other Systematic Theology (ST) courses.
+Required prerequisite to all Systematic Theology (ST) courses.
 3 hours.

-ST5102 TRINITARIANISM
+ST5102 Trinitarianism

-A study of the existence and attributes of the one God, the Holy Trinity; the Father, Son, and Holy Spirit in Scripture and in Christian history; and the ramifications of Trinitarian belief today.
+A study of the existence and attributes of the one God, the Holy Trinity-the Father, Son, and Holy Spirit-in Scripture and in Christian history; and the ramifications of Trinitarian belief today.
 Prerequisite: ST5101 Theological Method and Bibliology.
 3 hours.